edwin-shdw/AbdiBot/README.md

     ```shell
     npm run develop
     ```
     This will start the bot with [node-supervisor](https://www.npmjs.com/package/supervisor) which will restart the node application whenever file changes are detected.

-5. **Developing**
+    (Currently requires `npx tsc --watch` to run in parallel)

-    Make sure to set the bot's status to `idle` or `dnd` while testing or developing to clarify that the bot could be restricted in use.
+5. **Deployment**

-    Registering new commands to the Discord API can be done with the deploy script:
+    Command registration to the Discord API can be done with the `deploy` script:
     ```shell
     npm run deploy
     ```